eaglesky/CodingPractices/AlgorithmsReview.md

 * Multiple sequence problems.
 Usually need to use length representation.
   - [Lintcode] Longest Common Subsequence(Algorithms* and Implementations).
 Very good introductory problem.
 Remember the algroithm to get paths for DP and Memoization solutions.
   - [Leetcode] Paint House II(Algorithms** and implementations*).
 Remember the efficient way of finding minimum elements except a certain element.
 Remember the best algorithm with least space usage.
 * Partitioning problems.
 The problem usually asks to partition a sequence of n elements, either into k parts, or without this constraint.
 Each part should satisfy a certain property.
-The state is usually defined as d[i][j] representing the value of first j elements in ith part satisfying the given property.
+The state is usually defined as d[i][j] representing the value of first j elements with i parts satisfying the given property.
 If no constaint of number of parts, then d[j] is usually enough, and iterate each possible last part satisfying given property.
 Note that length representation is usually the preferable choice.
   - [Leetcode] Coin Change(Algorithm*).
 Be careful about the value when there is no valid combination with target sum.
 Also a good example of getting min/max of multiple elements in each iteration.
   - [Leetcode] Perfect Squares(Algorithm).
   - [Leetcode] Palindrome Partitioning II(Best Algorithm** and Best Implementation**).